Mayiladuthurai taluk

 Mayiladuthurai taluk is a taluk of Mayiladuthurai district of the Indian state of Tamil Nadu.
-The headquarters of the District is the town of Mayiladuthurai.
-Mozhaiyur is 1 of 125 villages in the District of Mayiladuthurai.
+The headquarters of the district is the town of Mayiladuthurai and villages include Agarakkirangudi, Elanthangudi and Mozhaiyur.

 Demographics

 According to the 2011 census, the taluk of Mayiladuthurai had a population of 259,446 with 128,169 males and 131,277 females.
 There were 1,024 women for every 1,000 men.
 The taluk had a literacy rate of 78.78%.
 Child population in the age group below 6 was 11,659 Males and 11,454 Females.